Daniel Radcliffe On Still Feeling Nervous And Why He Hasn’t Seen ‘Cursed Child’

 “I just feel it would not be a relaxing evening at the theater.
 I assume every night there are 1,000 Harry Potter fans in the audience.”

-He previously talked about wanting to see the play for he is “genuinely intrigued” but the thought of being a distraction stops him from going to the theater.
+He previously talked about wanting to see the play for he is “genuinely intrigued,” but the thought of being a distraction stops him from going to the theater.

 Among the three Harry Potter lead stars, it was Emma who first experienced the production.
 In July, she raved about the play and meeting Noma Dumezweni on her Facebook page.